ousiax/ousiax.github.io/_posts/2017-03-14-compile-and-run-c-program-in-linux-using-gcc.md

 $ cpp hello.c > hello.i
 ```

-The result is a file `hello.i` that contains the source code with all macros expaned.

 #### 2. Compilation

 In this phase compilation proper takes place.
 The compiler (*cll*) translates `hello.i` into `hello.s`.
 File `hello.s` contains assembly code.
 You can explicitly tell *gcc* to translate `hello.i` to `hello.s` by executing the following command.